 Lee recommends avoiding harsh chemicals or high heat when cleaning your turquoise jewelry (the former could compromise the color of your gemstone).

-Yi Collection Turquoise and Diamond Eos Ring
+ILA Felicia Turquoise and Diamond Ring

-Ila Felicia Turquoise and Diamond Ring
+Sophie Jane Antique Edwardian Turquoise and Diamond Ring

 Retrouvai Triple Coil Mini Compass Ring